Skip navigation

 Even if your signs are mild, see a doctor straight away.

-The current medicines for hepatitis B do not work for hepatitis delta.
-A small number of people have used something called pegylated interferon alpha, and it worked.
+The current medicines for hepatitis B do not work for hepatitis D. A small number of people have used something called pegylated interferon alpha, and it worked.
 But for most people there are no treatments that work well.

 References